Code-Institute-Submissions/bruzgus1-java-script-Milestone_OctResub/README.md

 - **User Stories**
     - As a user I want to understand the purpose of the website.
-    - As a user I want to be able to add the equation I want
+    - As a user I want to be able to add the 2 variable equation I want
     - As a user I want to get the correct answer
 - **Design**
     - **Colour Scheme**